-Top-end performance road bike with rim brakes, top-end components, and carbon frame weigh around 13.23 lb (6 kg).
-But, remember that the UCI limit is 14.99 lb (6.8 kg).
+Top-end performance road bike with rim brakes, top-end components, and a carbon frame weighs around 13.23 lb (6 kg).
+But remember that the UCI limit is 14.99 lb (6.8 kg).

 Aero Road Bikes

 On the other hand, aero road bikes are fast and offer great cross-wind performance.
-They are popular among sprinters and racers, especially for the criterium, flats, eventually hilly races.
+Therefore, they are popular among sprinters and racers, especially for the criterium, flats, and hilly races.

 Aero road bikes also feature deep-section wheels and thicker tubes to improve aerodynamic performance.

-These features make gravel bikes very versatile and popular among riders who don’t want to limit themselves to paved roads only.
+These features make gravel bikes versatile and popular among riders who don’t want to limit themselves to paved roads.

-The table below shows a few bike brands and their road bike lines for different types of bikes.
+The following table shows a few bike brands and their road bike lines for different types of bikes.

 Touring Road Bikes

 Touring road bikes are a specific category of road bikes.
-They have a geometry designed for bike packing and touring.
-This means it is even more relaxed than the geometry of endurance road bikes.
+They have a geometry designed for bike packing and touring that is even more relaxed than the geometry of endurance road bikes.

 Touring bikes are also compatible with various bike accessories like racks.
 This allows you to equip them with panniers that increase your storage capacity for multi-day bike trips and bike packing adventures.

-According to Bikeradar, touring bikes feature a longer wheelbase (source), so the panniers won’t get in a way when you pedal.
+According to Bikeradar, touring bikes feature a longer wheelbase (source), so the panniers won’t get in the way when you pedal.